FlowFuse/website/src/blog/2024/09/how-to-build-automate-devops-pipelines-node-red-deployments.md

 1. **Development:** This is where developers build and test their application.
 Testing ensures that basic issues are caught early.
 2. **Staging/Testing:** In this stage, the code is deployed to a staging environment that closely mimics the live system.
 Here, the application is tested in real-world conditions to catch any remaining bugs or issues.
-3. **Production:** If everything works fine in staging, the code is deployed to production, making it live and accessible to users.
+3. **Production:** When everything works fine in staging, the code is deployed to production, making it live and accessible to users.

-## How to Create DevOps Pipelines for Node-RED Deployments?
+## How to Create DevOps Pipelines for Node-RED Deployments

 Creating DevOps pipelines manually for your Node-RED deployments can be time-consuming, expensive, and require considerable technical expertise. **FlowFuse** simplifies the creation of DevOps pipelines for Node-RED deployments.